w3c/wai-tutorials/source/forms/validation.html.erb.md

 * A banking application requires users to confirm transfer transactions by selecting a checkbox labeled “I have checked that the amount I wish to transfer is correct”.

 * A shopping website displays a summary of the order, shipping address, and billing information that the user must confirm before the purchasing transaction is completed and the order is placed.

+### Provide undo functionality

+Where possible, provide undo mechanisms for reversible actions.
+Examples include:

+* A Content Management System (CMS) has the ability to delete unwanted comments.
+Instead of deleting them right away, they are stored in a “trash” folder so that they can be restored.

+* A webmail application allows users to “undo” sending an email for a few seconds.
+This is useful if the user forgot to attach a file or sent the email to the wrong recipient.

+* A shopping website lets users cancel purchases up to 24 hours after the order is submitted.
+The website explains the policy, and includes a summary of the policy on the purchase receipt emailed to the user.
+After 24 hours, the purchase will be shipped to the user and can no longer be canceled.